SquidSparks/vsmanual/README.md

 Other helpful resources for this manual
 - The [shrinereport Hints Hub](https://shrinereport.xyz/hints/hub.html) for puzzle solutions.(Enabling hints lets you press shift to automatically open the page on story locks)
 - [hack's Betweenspace Maps](https://hack-3r64.github.io/betweenspace/) to make finding gems and Songs easier.(Currently outdated, the hidden areas in Layer 1 are in a seperate hub area now and some songs got swapped out.
-Everything else location-wise)
+Everything else location-wise is accurate)